Middleton, Greater Manchester: History

+"Moonraker" is a nickname sometimes given to people from the town.

+Pre-1700

 In 616, Æthelfrith of Bernicia, an Anglo-Saxon King, crossed the Pennines with an army and passed through Manchester to defeat the Brythons in the Battle of Chester.
-A wave of Anglian colonists followed this military conquest and their settlements are identified by the "ton" Old English suffix to local place names.
-Royton, Crompton, Moston, Clayton, Ashton, Chadderton and Middleton are a number of settlements northeast of Manchester suggested to have been founded as part of this colonisation.
-It is therefore thought that Middleton as a settlement dates from the 7th century.
+A wave of Anglian colonists followed this military conquest and their settlements are identified by the ton Old English suffix to local place names.
+Royton, Crompton, Moston, Clayton, Ashton, Chadderton and Middleton are a number of settlements north-east of Manchester suggested to have been founded as part of this colonisation.
+It is therefore thought that Middleton as a settlement dates from the seventh century.

 Although unmentioned in the Domesday Book of 1086, Middleton is said to be "of great antiquity"; a community at Middleton is thought to have evolved outwards from a church that existed considerably earlier than the Norman conquest of England.

 The name Middleton first appears in 1194, and derives from the Old English middel-tūn, meaning middle farm or settlement, probably a reference to its central position between Rochdale and Manchester.

 During the Middle Ages, Middleton was a centre of domestic flannel and woollen cloth production.